 A natural and effective timeline just flows – no-one has to bark orders and you and your guests to stop what they’re doing and quickly get to the next activity!

-Sample wedding timeline for a 2020 intimate wedding
+Sample wedding timeline for an intimate wedding

 Version 1 – longer day with maximum time